 Naturally, correcting the art of others entails being familiar with the designs.
 However, Yamashita was so comfortable with them by this point that he began to push them to their conceivable limits.
 Starting with his signature ears, he often depicted them as being taut with the jaw – creating this exaggerated, kinetically-charged structure that formed the foundation of the way he would construct faces, and moreover, act as a powerful asset when designing features around it.
 Features which often included sharp-set corners surrounding parts of his mouths and eyes, pronounced nostrils, and individually drawn teeth.
-The latter two are directly inherited from Toshiyuki Tsuru and Hirofumi Suzuki, as Yamashita was able to adopt much of their sophisticated style through their time together.
-To make it his own, we see him trade some of their realistic sensibilities for a much more visceral and explosive-feeling approach instead, all while staying true to Masashi Kishimoto’s manga.
+A great deal of his stylistic tendencies are directly inherited from Toshiyuki Tsuru and by extension Hirofumi Suzuki, as Yamashita was able to adopt much of their sophisticated style through their time together.
+To make it his own, we see him trade some of their realistic properties for a much more visceral and explosive-feeling approach instead, all while staying true to Masashi Kishimoto’s manga of course.

 One of Toshiyuki Tsuru’s other traits which Yamashita inherited is his preference for lip-syncing the character’s mouths with the words they’re speaking.
 Every single one of Tsuru’s episodes feature this prominently, conveniently forming a mutualistic relationship with the aforementioned highly detailed, individually drawn teeth.
 At its basis, lip-sync is more of a tedious process than a skillful one.
 It requires having the script in hand with the time and patience to constantly reference it.
 Two things which are already in short supply before considering the burden it places on the editing team tasked with ensuring the audio/visual sync actually happens.
 For this reason it is easy to see why the majority of anime employs very basic lip-flapping instead.
 However, the Naruto series’ standout episodes always aimed to draw out the emotion in the words at the most crucial moments, which requires a great deal of skill and was well worth the accompanying headache.